robin-raymond/zax.io/compiler-directives.md

 ### Official and extended directives

-All official supported directives do not start with an `x-` in the directive.
+All officially supported directives must be understood to compile and never start with an `x-` prefix.
 Custom compiler directives are prefixed with `x-` in the directive name.
 Custom directives are ignored if they are not supported.

 ````zax
 // example official directives